 We operate in one segment: the development, marketing, and sale of interactive user interface solutions for electronic devices and products.
-We generate our revenue from two broad product categories: the notebook computer market and information appliances ("iAppliances and other electronic devices") market.
-The notebook computer market accounted for 93%, 84%, and 59% of our net revenue in the years ended June 30, 2003, 2004, and 2005 respectively.
+We generate our revenue from two broad product categories: the PC market and digital lifestyle product markets.
+The PC market accounted for 84%, 59%, and 85% of our net revenue in the years ended June 30, 2004, 2005, and 2006, respectively.